All guides

 The anatomy of a good QR code placement

 4. A destination worth visiting: the QR code is only as good as the page it leads to.
 A slow, mobile-unfriendly landing page wastes every scan.
+Test the destination on a phone before printing anything.
+The page should load in under 3 seconds on a mobile connection, have a clear headline that matches the call to action, and not immediately ask for personal information before delivering on the promise.

 Generate your QR code in seconds